ChenPeleg/Assembly-x86/src/assets/documentation/basics/1-hello-world.md

 ```

 <!-- new -->
-> you can press the `try it` button to see this example live in the emulator
+> you can press the `Try it` button to see this example live in the emulator

 ## What is Assembly language?